 During its first five years, the Fund for Santa Barbara benefited from the fiscal sponsorship of the Liberty Hill Foundation of Los Angeles.
 In March 1985, it became an independent 501(c) 3 foundation.
 Through the late 1980's and early 1990’s the organization continued to build its funding base and establish itself as a key resource for social justice organizations.
 In the Fall of 1992, an Endowment Fund was established by the board of directors.
 In 1996, the Fund for Santa Barbara became an affiliate member of The Funding Exchange, creating a formal relationship with sister organizations across the country.
 The Fund became a full member in June of 2004.

 In 2000 and 2001, the Fund for Santa Barbara undertook a comprehensive evaluation and strategic planning process.
-The two primary results were the implementation in 2003 of a multi-year granting program and the formalization of the Technical Assistance Program, which enabled the organization to make a more sustained investment in movement-building work.
+The two primary results were the implementation in 2003 of a multi-year granting program and the formalization of the Capacity Building Program, which enabled the organization to make a more sustained investment in movement-building work.

 In July of 2001, the northern Santa Barbara County Pilot Program was officially launched and the first staff member was hired specifically to work with communities in that area.
 Although the Fund had been making grants in the Santa Maria Valley since 1999, the launch of this pilot program signaled the full organizational commitment to building a base of donors, activists, and volunteers in the northern half of the county.
 A second office was opened in Lompoc in 2001 and moved to Santa Maria in 2003.